stepsal/chainlink-gcs-setup/README.md

 * You have created a new project (with billing enabled) on Google Cloud.

+* In this project you have enabled the [Compute Engine API](https://console.cloud.google.com/apis/api/compute.googleapis.com/overview)

 * You have a [Fiews.io](https://fiews.io/) or similar Ethereum node as a service (EaaS) account.

 ## Installation Steps